What is Vendor Management?

 Usage rights

-What you can do with the products/services
+What you can and cannot do with the product or service

 Audit provisions